marcelosantosmacedo/challenge-winnin-cypress/README.md

 ### Desktop

-Run `npm run cy:run` to run the test in headless mode no a desktop viewport.
+Run `npm run cy:run` to run the test in headless mode on a desktop viewport.

 Or, run `npm run cy:open` to open Cypress in interactive mode on a desktop viewport.

 ### Mobile

-Run `npm run cy:run:mobile` to run the test in headless mode no a mobile viewport.
+Run `npm run cy:run:mobile` to run the test in headless mode on a mobile viewport.

 Or, run `npm run cy:open:mobile` to open Cypress in interactive mode on a mobile viewport.